 - Keyloggers that obtain what you type online and may steal your password and financial data.

 - Remote control components that may allow it to copy and paste files.

 - Software that takes screenshots on your device.

-Furthermore, in addition to this, the cyber-criminals who are behind this program have not halted to use phishing and fraudulent promotions in order to spread their scamming sites on social media sites, like Facebook and Instagram.
-The fact that these scams exist for quite some time now and Facebook has done nothing to halt them from being spread spead, resulting in big sites, like Vice calling it “the Great Ray-Ban Insta Hack of 2018”, which has started with Ray-Ban suglasses that were spread the very same way.
-So it’s likely the very same people who are back at it again and nobody has done anything about it or the scammers have managed to stay below radar and devise more cunning ways to be spread.
+Furthermore, the cyber-criminals behind this scam have been known to use phishing and fraudulent promotions in order to spread their scamming sites on social media, like Facebook and Instagram.
+The fact is that these scams have been around for quite some time and Facebook has done nothing to prevent them.
+This has led to big media outlets, such as Vice calling it “the Great Ray-Ban Insta Hack of 2018”, a popular scam themed with Ray-Ban suglasses that was propagated in a similar way.

-More to it than that, when you try to order a product from the site, it demands that you enter your personal information in it, more specifically it demands as mandatory the following credentials:
+More to it than that, when you try to order a product from the site, it demands that you enter your personal information; more specifically, it demands as mandatory the following credentials:

 CREATE AN ACCOUNT

 To Create An Account, Please Enter Your Billing Information As It Appears On Your Credit Card Statement.

 Street Address: *

 We wouldn’t advise you to enter your information in this website or purchase anything from it, since the whole connection to the site is not encrypted and does not have a valid certificate.
 As we have detected, the site uses different cookies on your computer likely to steal personal information: